FancyGrid/awesome-grid/README.md

 * [Telerik](http://www.telerik.com/) - Telerik provides Kendo UI JS framework.
 Variety of widgets.
 It has .NET version.
 It does not have AngularJS version.
 Grid solutions: grid, scheduler, treegrid, scheduler, spreadsheet.
 * [Vaadin](http://vaadin.com/) - Material design widgets on Polymer.
 It has AngularJS and Java versions.
-Grid solutions: modern grid with basic features.
+Grid solutions: modern grid with basic features with Free license(Apache 2.0).
+Important: it supports only latest browsers version!
 * [Webix](http://webix.com/) - Variety of widgets.
 It has Backbone.js, AngularJS, .NET versions.
 Grid solutions: grid, treegrid, scheduler, pivot, spreadsheet.
 * [w2ui](http://w2ui.com/) - Light framework on jQuery with just 69kb.